 In this article, I'm going to share with you one of the most simple and affordable treatments I have used to get rid of cracked, dry skin on my own heels.
 But first, a few facts about cracked heels.

 Cracked heels are very common.
 They can be painful, unattractive, and very upsetting -- especially to those of us who love sandals.

 Usually, cracked skin on our heels and feet is caused by excessively dry skin.
-For many it's worse in the winter months or for those who live in dry climates.
-But going barefoot and wearing shoes with open backs can exaserbate the problem, meaning that even in the summer our feet are in rough shape.
+For many it's worse in the winter months, or for those who live in dry climates.
+But going barefoot and wearing shoes with open backs can exacerbate the problem, meaning that even in the summer our feet can be in rough shape.

 Unfortunately, as the condition worsens, it becomes more difficult to treat, since regular moisturizers won't penetrate the dry, dead, thick skin on our heels.